neurlang/levenshtein/README.md

 	println("\nLevenshtein diff making {1: '"+ word1+ "'} into {2: '"+ word2+ "'} (diff between two slices):\n")

-	// Finally do the diff of the two words levenshtein.DiffR(mat, uint(len(w2r)+1), func(is_skip, is_insert, is_delete, is_replace bool, x, y uint) bool {
+	// Finally do the diff of the two words (reverse of the reverse matrix to use normal order) levenshtein.DiffR(mat, uint(len(w2r)+1), func(is_skip, is_insert, is_delete, is_replace bool, x, y uint) bool {

 		if is_skip {